MariusKrumm/ManyBodyMEPS/README.md

 ## Overview
 This repository provides python code and results for the paper <em>Multi-Excitation Projective Simulation, And A Many-Body Physics Inspired Inductive Bias</em> by Philip A. LeMaitre, Marius Krumm, and Hans J. Briegel.

+The code in this package has been developed by Philip A. LeMaitre and Marius Krumm.

 ## Projective Simulation and its many-body extension

 <em>Projective Simulation</em>(PS) is a framework in eXplainable Artificial Intelligence (XAI).
 It models <em>chains-of-thought</em> as a random walk of one particle/excitation on a graph in which vertices represent concepts or memories.
 While this framework has been successfully applied to many domains, it does not directly capture concepts of thoughts that have a compositional nature.
 This includes thoughts that combine several memories to arrive at a new conclusion.